What Is an Adjudicatory Hearing?

 By , J.D.

 An adjudicatory hearing is the juvenile court equivalent of a criminal trial.
-When a juvenile (typically a person younger than 18, though some people under 18 can be charged as adults) is accused of a crime, the juvenile is not subject to the same criminal justice system that an adult would.
+When a juvenile (typically a person younger than 18) is accused of a crime, the juvenile isn't subject to the same criminal justice system that an adult is.
 Instead, juveniles go through the juvenile justice system.
-Though there are similarities between the juvenile justice system and the criminal justice system, there are some significant differences as well.
+Though there are similarities between the juvenile justice system and the criminal justice system, significant differences exist—including the trial or factfinding stage.

 • Warning and release.
 When a police officer investigates a juvenile for a possible crime, the officer can issue a warning and not do anything else.